tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

 - below are six rhetorical tools
   - **anaphora repetition** of a word or phrase typical in political speeches
     - i.e.: I demand Justice I demand understanding I demand
-    - two inversion reversing the usual word order such as an infinite is his sorrow instead of his sorrow is infinite
+    - **inversion** reversing the usual word order such as an "infinite is his sorrow" instead of his sorrow is infinite
-    - irony saying one thing when you really mean the opposite, i.e: really enjoyed being stuck in that traffic jam
+  - **irony** saying one thing when you really mean the opposite, i.e: really enjoyed being stuck in that traffic jam
   - **rhetorical questions** questions that make a statement
-    - i.e.: would you like shiny glossy hair
+    - i.e.: would you like shiny glossy hair?
+  - **analogies** (comparison)
-    - i.e.: he stood there like a dying duck in a thunderstorm banal or he was as confused as a comma at the end of a sentence creative
+    - i.e.: he stood there like a dying duck in a thunderstorm (banal) or he was as confused as a comma at the end of a sentence (creative)
   - **antithesis** a contrasting thought to produce tension, i.e.: he was beautiful strong and unhappy
   - read through your text aloud several times
     - one full sheet of A4 is about four minutes of presentation
-  - remember to integrate pauses look at your audience
+  - remember to integrate pauses look at your audience, breathe deeply.
-  - breathe deeply
   - a good speech is one that induces the listeners to change their minds while giving them the feeling that this change of opinion is their own decision

 ## storytelling how to make the most boring lecture exciting